Losant/losant-rest-js/docs/_schemas.md

 ## Device Credentials

-Schema for the body of a Device authentication request
+Schema for the body of a device authentication request

 ### <a name="device-credentials-schema"></a> Schema